crt25/collimator/docs/scratch/scratch.md

 Whenever a block stack is created in the workspace, we show a small button at the top left, analogous to the block config buttons in the toolbox.
 When clicking on the button in Edit mode, it iterates through the different states showing a different symbol for each.
-At the same time, the CRT config is updated to store the new freeze state for the given stack (indexed by the id of the block at the top).
+At the same time, the ClassMosaic config is updated to store the new freeze state for the given stack (indexed by the id of the block at the top).

 In Solve mode, initial blocks in an appendable or frozen stack are rendered in gray.
 For appendable stacks, the respective symbol is shown at the top left of the stack.